Decisional Capacity California

 Psychologists are well-positioned to bring the critical skills of standardized assessment and comprehensive report writing to questions of diminished capacity.

-Dr. Wood has extensive experience in conducting these comprehensive and complex assessments as well as presenting her findings in court.
+Dr. Wood is a forensic neuropsychology expert with extensive experience in conducting these comprehensive and complex assessments as well as presenting her findings in court.

 Contact a proven decisional capacity expert for your next case.

 Why choose Dr. Wood for decision making capacity cases?